MadeByAdem/Google-Nest-Monitoring-Control-bot/README.md

 This project consists of two running services on a Linux server.
 The nest_bot is responsible for the user interaction with the bot.
 The nest_monitoring is responsile for collecting Google Nest credentials, the monitoring and logging of values into Excel files.

+The idea for this project arose from a dispute with my landlord regarding the renovation and insulation of my apartment.
+Under Dutch law, if your home exceeds 26.5 degrees Celsius for more than 300 hours a year, the landlord is obligated to take measures to reduce the temperature.
+Therefore, I developed this project to enable residents to monitor and document the temperature throughout the year.

 ## Features
 - Monitor inside temperatures and humidity every 30 minutes.
 - Log values in an Excel file (separate file for each day).